tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/05_exception_handling.md

         }
     }

 The downside is this isn't a totally generalised solution; we'd still have to create variations of the `unchecked` method for different functions.
 We've also just hidden the verbose syntax away.
 The verbosity is still there its just been moved.
-Yes, we've got some reuse out of it but if exception handling were transparent or we didn't have checked exceptions, we wouldn't need to brush the issue under the carpet quiet so much.
+Yes, we've got some reuse out of it but if exception handling were transparent or we didn't have checked exceptions, we wouldn't need to brush the issue under the carpet quite so much.

 It's worth pointing out that we'd probably end up doing something similar if we were in Java 7 and using anonymous classes instead of lambdas.
 A lot of this stuff can still be done pre-Java 8 and you'll end up creating helper methods to push the verbosity to one side.